 - explain evidence and law relevant to your case in plain language understandable to a jury

-- all case law, legislation, and commentary brought current to September 15, 2019
+- case law, legislation, and commentary brought current to October 1, 2020

 CLEBC Legal Editor